cmdallas/its-cdktf-base/README.md

 # Introduction
 A base package which defines all of our Terraform CDK constructs for infrastructure as code in Azure.
-Each directory will contain

 # Getting Started
 ### 1. Prerequisites